-The Housing & Development Board (HDB) and Urban Redevelopment Authority (URA) oversee the Home-Based Small Scale Business Scheme, which allows home owners to carry out small-scale businesses (such as baking businesses) from home.
+The Housing & Development Board (HDB) and Urban Redevelopment Authority (URA) oversee the Home-Based Business Scheme, which allows home owners to carry out small-scale businesses (such as baking businesses) from home.
 This scheme was previously known as the Home-Based Small Scale Business Scheme.

-Some of the guidelines in the Home-Based Small Scale Business Scheme that you should follow are:
+Some of the guidelines in the Home-Based Business Scheme that you should follow are:

 2. Be considerate to your neighbours

 While baking, you must be considerate of your surroundings.
 There should not be any excessive noise, smoke, or smells that might pose a nuisance to your neighbours.

 3. No use of industrial equipment

 You are limited to using equipment intended for domestic use.
 In other words, you cannot use industrial-grade heavy equipment or appliances for your home business.

 4. No large-scale storage or loading/unloading of goods

 You are not allowed to store large quantities of goods, or engage in frequent loading/unloading of such goods, which implies that you are not allowed to produce your baked goods in too much bulk.

 In particular, your property should not be used as a distribution centre.